phatvo21/football-fixtures-api/README.md

 ## Introduction
-Service aggregates football fixtures and exposes the APIs to sever the expectations requests
+Service aggregates football fixtures and exposes the APIs to serves the expectations requests

 ## Database